No matter the size of your operation, energy costs can take up a large portion of business costs.

 3. Go to market at the right time

-There’s no need to wait until the end of the current contract to get a better deal.
-Energy prices can change throughout the year, so consider negotiating on a low-priced day or when market prices are going down.
+There’s no need to wait until the end of your current contract to get a better deal.
+Energy prices can change throughout the year, so consider negotiating during a low-priced period or when market prices are going down.
 If contracts have a fixed term, make sure to consider any cancellation or exit fees in calculations.

 4. Choose the best contract period